tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

 So...

 ### The Solution
 Just ditch Cert-Manager for all services exposed through ALB (we still use it for services exposed through Istio Gateway).
-Instead of havaing Cert-Manger provide the certificates for us, we will create a wildcard certificate for our domain through terraform.
+Instead of havaing Cert-Manger provide the certificates for us, we will create a wildcard certificate for our domain through [terraform](/terraform/aws/acm.tf).

-ACM certificates can only be validated through DNS and not HTTP, so we also need to create a CNAME record in the hosted zone with the required values (this is also done through terraform).
+ACM certificates can only be validated through DNS and not HTTP, so we also need to create a CNAME record in the hosted zone with the required values (this is also done through [terraform](/terraform/aws/acm.tf)).

 Then we'll pass in the arn of the certificate to the "alb.ingress.kubernetes.io/certificate-arn" ingress annotation in the values-custom.yaml of each service.
-I added these steps in the [deploy-infra pipeline](azure-devops/00-deploy-infra.yml).
+I added this step in the [deploy-infra pipeline](azure-devops/00-deploy-infra.yml).

 Another option would have been to send traffic through the Istio Gateway since that works for our application.
 But I wanted to keep Istio Gateway exclusive to the application traffic.
 I didn't want traffic to our tools (argocd, grafana, harbor, jaeger and kiali) mixed up with application traffic.
 This way we know that all Istio Gateway metrics are only application-related.